treimers/square-1/src/main/markdown/net/treimers/square1/2__positions.md

 # Positions

-Positions can be defined or solved via the menus Position and Solve.
+Positions can be defined via the Position menus.

-Solve is disabled currently and will be implemented next.